signaldatascience/R-curriculum/r-intro-functions.md

 	}
 	```

-	If `if-else` statements are new to you, try changing the values of x and see how the output of this code varies.
+	If `if-else` statements are new to you, change the values of `x` and see how the output of this code varies.
 Now, change this code so that it distinguishes if `x` is greater than, lesser than, or equal to 10.

-* Try running the following code:
+* Run the following code:

 	```r
 	x = runif(1)